LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 Since release 4.5.5 you can set the `searchOptimizerOptions/from_collapse_limit` and `searchOptimizerOptions/join_collapse_limit` properties to improve the performance of certain search queries involving multiple search parameters.
 This optimization is currently only available for PostgreSQL.

+##### Citus
+The LinuxForHealth FHIR Server includes experimental support for Citus (distributed PostgreSQL).
+The Citus implementation is designed to support greater scalability at the database layer by distributing FHIR resource data across multiple database nodes.
+See the schema design documentation [here](https://github.com/LinuxForHealth/FHIR/tree/main/fhir-persistence-schema/docs/SchemaDesign.md#distributed-schema-support-for-citus) for details on how the data is distributed in a Citus database.

+Currently, some FHIR search queries which follow references between resources such as `_include`, `_revinclude` and `_has` do not work.
+Support for these search queries may be included in a future update.

+To use Citus:

+1. provision the database if it doesn't already exist

+2. execute the `fhir-persistence-schema` utility with a db-type of `citus` to create the necessary schemas (tables, indices, functions, etc)

+An executable `fhir-persistence-schema` jar can be downloaded from the project's [Releases tab](https://github.com/LinuxForHealth/FHIR/releases) and documentation can be found at https://github.com/LinuxForHealth/FHIR/tree/main/fhir-persistence-schema.

+Since release 4.5.5 you can set the `searchOptimizerOptions/from_collapse_limit` and `searchOptimizerOptions/join_collapse_limit` properties to improve the performance of certain search queries involving multiple search parameters.
+This optimization is available for PostgreSQL and Citus.

 ##### Other

 To enable the IBM FHIR Server to work with other relational database systems, see